Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 For what it’s worth, our Magical-Dawg wore a muzzle at the veterinarian.
 He adored other animals, and we could do anything with him, but Magic wasn’t a fan of human strangers.
 Yes, he gave us a couple of scares.
 Even though he knew and liked our vet, the muzzle calmed him down, ensured the staff remained safe during treatments, and prevented any liability issues.

 To train dogs to accept the muzzle, put treats inside the basket muzzle so the dog goes into it after the treat, willingly.
 For example, smear the inside of the muzzle with Cheez-Wiz or dog-safe peanut butter.
 Once he’s wearing the muzzle, feed more high value treats he only gets while wearing this.
 Doing this twice a day will turn the exercise into a fun game, and then when Rex needs to wear a muzzle, such as for a vet visit or during walks, he can arrive with it already in place.
 Never leave the dog unsupervised even with the muzzle on.
 Nothing is foolproof, and it only takes jumping the fence once to open you up to liability should he injure another pet or (doG forbid!) a person.
-They also make muzzles (below) for the “flat faced” breeds, like this one.
+They also make muzzles (below) for the “flat faced” breeds, like the one above.

 Preventing fights works best.
 But how do you break up the wrangling when a pitched battle ensues?
 The technique depends on the size of the dogs.
 But in almost all cases, if you try to break it up, you’re probably going to get bitten.

 Avoid pulling collars, since excited dogs turn and bite whoever grabs the collar.
 Also avoid yelling, because that can escalate the arousal.
 In many cases, dogs just put on a noisy show—but it’s no less scary.
-When you see aggressive posturing or hear warning snarls, don’t wait for the fur to fly.
-Interrupt the action with these tips.
+Learn more about dog-to-dog behavior and how to manage multiple canines in my book ComPETability: Solving Behavior Problems in Your Multi-dog Household.

 • In a calm, low-pitch voice say, “no!” or “hey” or “off.”
 That may be enough for some dogs to stalk away and pretend each has won.